-- The Head of Financial Services and Treasurer and Corporate staff are covered by the NJC for Local Government Services (Green Book). - 5.2 There are significant benefits for the Authority in using the national negotiating machinery on these elements as it is more cost effective to negotiate nationally than as a series of local negotiations. - 5.3 Although there are national grades for uniformed roles as mentioned in 5.1.2 above, it is the Authority's decision on how the grading structure is used, whereas for the other two groups outlined in 5.1.1 and 5.1.3, the Authority has the power to determine scales and grading structures to meet its own requirements.
-The pay elements negotiated nationally relate to the cost of living increase and there remain sound reasons for this process to continue.
-The Authority intends to maintain this position. - 5.4 The Gold Book NJC states that there is a two-track approach to determining levels of pay for Brigade Manager roles and these are: - the NJC annually reviews the level of pay increase via consideration of affordability, other relevant pay deals and the rate of inflation at the appropriate date. - all other decisions about the level of pay and remuneration to be awarded to individual Brigade Manager roles is taken by the Authority who will review the salary levels on a regular basis. - The Clerk & Monitoring Officer to the Authority coordinates this local review, where comparative national data for brigade managers and local and regional senior local government pay data is analysed, which is then considered by the Appointments Committee. - The Deputy Chief Fire Officer's pay is linked to the CFO's salary, as a result the DCFO receives 80% of the CFO pay. - 5.7 The CFO decided that in line with a large number of Services the salaries of the three Directors should also be linked to that of the CFO.
+- 5.1.3 The Head of Financial Services and Treasurer, the Head of Corporate Support and the Head of Service Improvement and all corporate staff are covered by the NJC for Local Government Services (Green Book). - 5.2 There are significant benefits for the Authority in using the national negotiating machinery on these elements as it is more cost effective to negotiate nationally than as a series of local negotiations. - 5.3 Although there are national grades for uniformed roles as mentioned in 5.1.2 above, it is the Authority's decision on how the grading structure is used, whereas for the other two groups outlined in 5.1.1 and 5.1.3, the Authority has the power to determine scales and grading structures to meet its own requirements.
+The pay elements negotiated nationally relate to the cost of living increase and there remain sound reasons for this process to continue. - 5.4 The NJC for Brigade Managers states that there is a two-track approach to determining levels of pay for Brigade Manager roles and these are: - the NJC annually reviews the level of pay increase via consideration of affordability, other relevant pay deals and the rate of inflation at the appropriate date. - all other decisions about the level of pay and remuneration to be awarded to individual Brigade Manager roles is taken by the Authority who will review the salary levels on a regular basis. - 5.5 The Clerk & Monitoring Officer to the Authority coordinates this local review, where comparative national data for brigade managers and local and regional senior local government pay data is analysed, which is then considered by the Appointments and Disputes Committee. - 5.6 The Deputy Chief Fire Officer's pay is linked to the Chief Fire Officer (CFO's) salary, as a result the DCFO receives 80% of the CFO pay.
 The operational Directors receive 75% of the CFO pay and as the Director of People Services is a non-operational role, the 20% operational salary component enhancement that is included with the ACFO salary is removed.
-The Head of Financial Services and Treasurer is paid on a single spot point. - 5.8 A schedule of Chief Officers' post specific remuneration will; as is usual practice, be contained within our statement of accounts. - 5.9 Pay awards for staff covered by Gold Book terms and conditions take effect from 1 January each year.
-In respect of the 2020 pay settlement there was a 2% increase on 2019 basic salary levels with effect from 1 January 2020.
+The Head of Financial Services and Treasurer, the Head of Corporate Support and Head of Service Improvement are paid on a single spot points. - 5.7 A schedule of Chief Officers' post specific remuneration will; as is usual practice, be contained within our statement of accounts. - 5.8 Pay awards for staff covered by Gold Book terms and conditions take effect from 1 January each year.
+In respect of the 2021 pay settlement there was a 1.5% increase on basic salary. - 5.9 There was a nationally agreed pay rise of 1.5% with effect from 1 July 2021 for staff covered by Grey Book terms and conditions.

-- 5.10 There was a nationally agreed pay rise of 2% with effect from 1 July 2020 for staff covered by Grey Book terms and conditions.
-For staff on Green Book terms and conditions, there was a 2.75% pay rise with effect from 1 April 2020. - 5.11 Pay points for Grey Book staff are 'spot' rates, which relate to operational practice, whereas pay for Green Book staff utilises incremental grades. - 5.12 The corporate staff grading structure utilises the Greater London Provincial Council job evaluation scheme.
+- 5.10 For staff on Green Book terms and conditions, pay negotiations have not yet concluded, with the Employer full and final offer of 1.75% rejected by the trade union (UNISON). - 5.11 Pay points for Grey Book staff are 'spot' rates, which relate to operational practice, whereas pay for Green Book staff utilises incremental grades. - 5.12 The corporate staff grading structure utilises the Greater London Provincial Council job evaluation scheme.